schmanub/music-visualizer/README.md

 # music-visualizer
-Compile the .py file using your preffered compiler and run the executable.
+Compile the .py file using your preferred compiler and run the executable.